Gravitational waves induced from primordial black hole fluctuations: The effect of an extended mass function: Conclusions

 We focused mainly on the SIGWs which are sourced from the gravitational potential of modes $k$ which cross the Hubble radius during the eMD era driven by PBHs while at the same time we discarded the modes which become non-linear during the PBH-dominated era by imposing an appropriately chosen non-linear cutoff scale $k_\mathrm{NL}$.

 At the end, we applied our formalism for the computation of the SIGWs by adopting a cosmologically motivated power-law primordial curvature power spectum for the generation of the gas of PBHs.
-Interestingly, we found an oscillatory GW signal which is quite sensitive on the spectral index $n_\mathrm{s}$ of the power spectrum responsible for the PBH generation.
-By requiring that PBHs can drive an eMD era and accounting as well for GW constraints from BBN we set an observational window for the spectral index $n_\mathrm{s}$, namely \beq 1.1482<n_\mathrm{s}<1.1493. \eeq Interestingly, we found that the frequency of the SIGWs studied here lies within the frequency band of LISA with the respective GW amplitude being orders of magnitude higher than the lowest GW amplitude detectable with LISA.
+Interestingly, we found an oscillatory GW signal which is quite sensitive on the running of the spectral index $\alpha_\mathrm{s}$ of the power spectrum responsible for the PBH generation.
+By requiring that PBHs can drive an eMD era and accounting as well for GW constraints from BBN we set an observational window for $\alpha_\mathrm{s}$, namely \beq 3.316\times 10^{-3}<\alpha_\mathrm{s}<3.355\times 10^{-3}. \eeq Interestingly, we found that the frequency of the SIGWs studied here lies within the frequency band of LISA with the respective GW amplitude being orders of magnitude higher than the lowest GW amplitude detectable by LISA.
 Thus, the SIGW signal studied here, constituting a characteristic signature of PBHs, can be potentially detectable by LISA.

-Here it is important to highlight that our formalism can be generalised to any type of primordial power spectrum responsible for the generation of PBHs triggering an eMD era either within GR~\cite{GarciaBellido:1996qt, Hidalgo:2011fj, Martin:2019nuw, Zagorac:2019ekv} or within modified gravity setups~\cite{Banerjee:2022xft}.
-In this way, one can use this portal as a novel probe to constrain primordial power spectra and/or gravitational theories responsible for PBH production.
+Here it is important to highlight that our formalism can be generalised to any type of primordial power spectrum responsible for the generation of PBHs triggering an eMD era either within GR~\cite{GarciaBellido:1996qt, Hidalgo:2011fj, Martin:2019nuw, Zagorac:2019ekv} or within modified gravity setups~\cite{Banerjee:2022xft,CANTATA:2021ktz}.
+In this way, one can use this portal as a novel probe to constrain on the one hand primordial power spectra on the small PBH scales which are not accesible by CMB or LSS probes~\cite{Kalaja:2019uju} and on the other hand gravitational theories responsible for PBH production.

 Finally, we need to point out that our analysis can be extended in various ways.
-In particular, one can study as well the contribution from the modes entering the Hubble radius during the early RD era before the onset of the PBH-dominated phase.
-Additionally, one can include as well in the analysis GWs produced due to PBH mergers or due to Hawking radiated gravitons as well as the effect of accretion which enhances the mass of PBHs making them evaporating later.
-The inclusion of all these extra effects will clearly enhance the GW signal and subsequently tighten the constraints on $n_\mathrm{s}$ hence rendering our results rather conservative.
+In particular, one can study as well the contribution from the modes entering the Hubble radius during the early RD era before the onset of the PBH-dominated phase as well GWs due to Hawking radiated gravitons~\cite{Domenech:2021wkk} which will clearly enhance the SIGW signal.

+Additionally, given the fact that a large PBH abundance is reached when PBHs come to dominate the energy budget of the Universe, one expects the onset of PBH clustering which will obviously enhance the formation of PBH binaries~\cite{Raidal:2017mfl} as well as the formation of small scale virialised structures enhancing subsequently the power spectrum above its Poissonian value and leading in this way to an even larger GW signal than the one extracted in the present work.